Pose Recap: Good News, Bad News

 This whole episode, Candy is searching for acceptance by being bigger and whines to everyone who will listen that her life is hard because she’s ugly and she can’t pass.
 Every time she opens up to someone — Angel and Elektra mostly — they tell her that they have their own pains too.
 I think that’s the right way to counsel her, but at no point does anyone say, “But you are beautiful and you can pass.
 You don’t need hips because you have face girl and that is the category that everyone really wants to win.”

-While the ball scene is the only outlet that many of these people have for expressing themselves and feeling valuable, it also seems to be building on Candy’s insecurities until she ends up in some busted basement getting injections from someone who gets their silicone stock from Honduras and has a face that looks like a Kim Jong-on Halloween mask left out in the sun.
-Sadly, this is something that is all too real even today: Just last year, an unlicensed practitioner was sentenced to 10 years in prison for killing a trans woman by injecting her with Fix-A-Flat.
+While the ball scene is the only outlet that many of these people have for expressing themselves and feeling valuable, it also seems to be building on Candy’s insecurities until she ends up in some busted basement getting injections from someone who gets their silicone stock from Honduras and has a face that looks like a Kim Jong-un Halloween mask left out in the sun.
+Sadly, this is something that is all too real even today: Just last year, an unlicensed practitioner was sentenced to ten years in prison for killing a trans woman by injecting her with Fix-a-Flat.

 I wanted to tell Candy and Angel, who end up in this shady situation, to run and save themselves.
 That they should know better than to trust someone who says, “You have to move it around before it hardens,” before injecting them.
 But neither of them have the means or access to afford to do this right and to get the bodies that they envision for themselves.
-Naturally, it doesn’t end well for Candy, whose backside ends up looking like a half dozen eggs lined up in the refrigerator.
+Naturally, it doesn’t end well for Candy, whose backside ends up looking like a half-dozen eggs lined up in the refrigerator.

 Angel ends up getting the same injections too, but her path there is a lot more circuitous and doesn’t initially seem to make much sense.
 She was talking to Stan and he mentions that his wife is curvy, especially after she had the kids.
 Angel, somehow, thinks that means she needs to be curvy too.
-After doing some consultation with a seemingly more legitimate black market doctor, she decides her body is good just the way it is.
+After doing some consultation with a seemingly more legitimate black-market doctor, she decides her body is good just the way it is.

 Then, one night, Stan can’t get hard while they’re playing around.
 She thinks it’s because she’s not beautiful enough.
 She decides that Stan has to tell her “his story” about why he wants her and came to the pier looking specifically for a trans woman to hire.
 He tells her repeatedly that he just wants her, but when she presses him, getting more and more hysterical, he finally tells her the first time he went into a porn store he saw a magazine called She Males (ah, the pre-enlightened ‘80s) and that really turned him on.